huridocs/preserve/README.md

 The application receives an URL and preserves the following content:
 - A .txt file with the page body as text.
 - A .html file with the page html.
+- A .pdf file with the page content rendered as PDF.
 - A snapshot .jpg file with the content defined on the viewport size.
 - A full snapshot .jpg file with the content scrolling down on the page.
-- If the page has videos, a .mp4 file with the videos with full resolution.
+- If the page has videos, a .mp4 file with the videos downloaded at full resolution.

 When all the content is preserved, the every file is hashed and those hashes are saved on a single file, which is sent to a third-party Trusted Timpestamping Authority that ensures that content was present on the Internet at the moment of preserving the given URL.